How To Market To Gen Z – A Comprehensive Guide

 Short videos all the way!

 Short video content has become insanely popular amongst Gen Z. So much so that even YouTube launched Shorts for videos up to 15 seconds in length.
 After TikTok blew up globally, Instagram and Facebook, too, introduced short-length videos on their platforms.
-In fact, it was recently revealed that TikTik has overtaken Facebook as the most downloaded app in the world (60% of all TikTok users are Gen Zers) showcasing how popular short videos really are now.
+It was recently revealed that TikTik has overtaken Facebook as the most downloaded app in the world (60% of all TikTok users are Gen Zers) showcasing how popular short videos are now.

 According to an AdWeek report, 7 out of 10 Gen Z-ers would rather engage with several short videos than longer videos or TV series while 56% of respondents said full-length TV and videos demand too much commitment.
-Also, 89% of Gen Zers use YouTube, 74% use Instagram, and 68% use Snapchat on a weekly basis!
+Also, 89% of Gen Zers use YouTube, 74% use Instagram, and 68% use Snapchat every week!

 Fun Fact: Did you know that 25% of all TikTok users in the U.S. are between the ages of 10-19!